dovoto/DovotosTool/README.md

 # DovotosTool

-A 6502 interactive assembler, dissassembler, debugger, and emulator (and maybe some basics graphics editing functionality).
+A 6502 interactive assembler, dissassembler, debugger, profiler, and emulator (and maybe some basics graphics editing functionality).
 Current target is Nintendo Entertainment System (NES) but may expand to C64 and eventually SNES.

 The primary purpose of this is reverse engineering of ROMs for static recompilation to support high speed emulation on a